 Everyone”, says Philippa, “should stay in an Indian home as part of their Indian holiday experience”.

 Philippa Kaye, our ‘on the ground’ travel expert in Delhi, was giving me advice for arranging my own trip to India.
-She’s prone to a sweeping statement every now and again, but when it comes to holidays in India, she usually has a point.
+She’s prone to a sweeping statement every now and again, but when it comes to the melting pot that is India, she usually has a point.
 I was surprised, because for me ‘homestays’ conjure images of quaint local houses, with pretty basic conditions, in remote rural locations – they certainly weren’t for everyone.

 Having travelled across much of Southeast Asia and Sri Lanka before, I had some experience with homestays and generally concluded they suited a more adventurous traveller.
 In Sri Lanka, for example, a homestay means you stay in someone’s house, well off the beaten track, and get a glimpse into how locals live.
 In Vietnam, a homestay is more of a euphemism for what is in fact a small guesthouse with simple conditions in a rural location.
 The same can be said of Thailand too.
 In the remote islands of Indonesia such as Flores, homestays are often entire houses within a community given over to low key tourism.
 Homestays are usually away from the infrastructure of the tourist trail and best for those wanting an alternative experience of a country – no matter how basic their accommodation.